-Memphis' East High Coach: `We're breeding an NBA mindset here'
+Memphis East coach Penny Hardaway: 'We're breeding an NBA mindset here'

 “That year, we were crushed,” he said.
 “We always want to make sure we never let that happen again … .
 Coach does a great job of keeping us in the right mindset and staying motivated.”

-Improbably as it seems for a team that’s ranked No. 4 in the nation according to MaxPreps, Lomax said his team is still contending with doubters.
+Improbably as it seems for a team that’s nationally ranked, Lomax said his team is still contending with doubters.
 “It’s been like that since middle school,” he said.

 But their talent isn’t in doubt.